renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/pythonscript.md

 ![](images/PythonScript-stamped.png)

-1. Info box contains names of basic operators for Orange Python script.
+1. Info box contains names of basic operators for Arithmos Python script.
 2. The *Library* control can be used to manage multiple scripts.
 Pressing "+" will add a new entry and open it in the *Python script* editor.
 When the script is modified, its entry in the *Library* will change to indicate it has unsaved changes.
 Pressing *Update* will save the script (keyboard shortcut "Ctrl+S").
 A script can be removed by selecting it and pressing the "-" button.
 3. Pressing *Execute* in the *Run* box executes the script (keyboard shortcut "Ctrl+R").
 Any script output (from ``print``) is captured and displayed in the *Console* below the script.
 4. The *Python script* editor on the left can be used to edit a script (it supports some rudimentary syntax highlighting).